simonvindros/1337/README.md

 And the last feature i've focused on is hosting the webpage on a free public URL: surge.

+Note:
+I have taken an active choice to not render out the images of the employees and / or the links to their private medias.
+First of all there is a privacy concern that I've taken into account and also there is a performance aspect: next time, I would probably build this project in NextJS to server-side render the pictures for a better user experience.

 ## Available Scripts

 In the project directory, you can run: